2021 Definitive Guide To Property Tax Lien

 You could offer the Tax Lien Certificate for sale, but you may not find a buyer.

-If you are in urgent need to use your principal sum, you may have to sacrifice your interest.
+If you urgently need to use your principal sum, you may have to sacrifice your interest.

 Research and having local knowledge are important.